AnyChart/docs.anychart.com/Maps/Connector_Maps.md

 Two more features of our map connector series are {api:anychart.core.map.series.Connector#startSize}.startSize(){api} and {api:anychart.core.map.series.Connector#endSize}.endSize(){api}.
 These methods can make a connector look more like an arrow, tapering or expanding its curve.
 These settings are also available to be adjusted through the data set.
 In the next sample we've defined both settings for the series in general.

 ```
 // changing the startSize and endSize of the connectors
 series.startSize(10);
 series.endSize(0);
 ```

 {sample}Maps\_Connectors\_08{sample}

 ### Series colors

 As soon as our connectors acquire some width, we can set the filling color for them.
-There are several method used for changing the default colors: {api:anychart.core.map.series.Connector#fill}.fill(){api} and {api:anychart.core.map.series.Connector#stroke}.stroke(){api} methods are used to color connectors in normal state, colors can be also defined through the dataset.
-It's possible to change colors for hovered and selected states using {api:anychart.core.map.series.Connector#hoverFill}.hoverFill(){api}, {api:anychart.core.map.series.Connector#hoverstroke}.hoverStroke(){api}, {api:anychart.core.map.series.Connector#selectFill}.selectFill(){api} and {api:anychart.core.map.series.Connector#selectStroke}.selectStroke(){api} methods.
+There are several method used for changing the default colors: {api:anychart.core.map.series.Connector#fill}fill(){api} and {api:anychart.core.map.series.Connector#stroke}stroke(){api} methods are used to color connectors in normal state, colors can be also defined through the dataset.
+It's possible to change colors for hovered and selected states using {api:anychart.core.map.series.Connector#hoverFill}hoverFill(){api}, {api:anychart.core.map.series.Connector#hoverstroke}hoverStroke(){api}, {api:anychart.core.map.series.Connector#selectFill}selectFill(){api} and {api:anychart.core.map.series.Connector#selectStroke}selectStroke(){api} methods.
 Note that fill color is used only with start or end size greater than zero.
 Only stroke color is visible by default.

 ```
 // setting colors for hovered and selected
 	series.fill("#FF9966");
 	series.stroke("#CCCC99");
 	series.hoverFill("#996633");